doffy2103/esp32-netsensor/docs/oled.md

 ## 🚀 **Usage**
 1. 🔌 Connect OLED and optional encoder to the ESP32
-2. 💻 Open the `.cpp` file in Arduino IDE
+2. 💻 Open the `.ino` file in Arduino IDE
 3. 🔐 Set Wi-Fi credentials at the top of the code:

 ```cpp